KayPls/SCTool/README.md

 # Social Club Tool
+Modified by Kay.
+Special thanks to the original dev, Senexis.

 ## Functionality
 This small tool provides you with some useful additional functionality Social Club itself does not yet offer: